Darren Stevens, Technical Sales Engineer for Knorr-Bremse, provides some helpful tips for diagnosing the company’s trailer electronic brake systems.

-We can also supply further advice/information on our trailer systems, by phone: 0117 9846222, or via email: firstname.lastname@example.org
+We can also supply further advise/information on our trailer systems, by phone: 0117 9846222, or via email: email@example.com.

 Knorr-Bremse ECUtalk (PC-based) trailer diagnostics

-Knorr Bremse ‘ECUtalk’ software downloads and software PIN number applications can be carried out via the website, www.knorr-bremseCVS.com
+Knorr Bremse ‘ECUtalk’ software downloads and software PIN number applications can be carried out via our website, www.knorr-bremseCVS.com.

 The products are: